Do not sign the DOCK RECEIPT until you have inspected the box or crate

 United Postal Service

-- Contact local UPS office regarding damage and insurance claim.
+- We will contact UPS regarding damage and insurance claim.

 - Retain container and packing.